Training

-All police officers assigned to the Marine Bureau first attend the D.C.J.S.
-7 month basic police training program at the department's Police Academy.
+All police officers assigned to the Marine Bureau first attend the New York State D.C.J.S. seven month basic police officers curriculum at the Nassau County Police Academy.
 Police Officers are also required to serve a minimum of 3 years service in the department's Patrol Division prior to requesting a change of assignment to the Marine Bureau.
 The Marine Bureau is unique in that a variety of state approved marine related training programs are especially provided to its members.
 This training is approved and certified by the New York State Division of Criminal Justice Services.
 One hundred percent (100%) of the patrol officers are currently certified as Marine Patrol Vessel Operators.
 Instructors from the Department also participate in regional marine law enforcement training programs which are provided annually throughout the marine district of the state.
 All patrol officers are E.M.S. certified as either EMT-D or CFR-D. The D.C.J.S. approved departmental training programs include:

 - Standard Marine Patrol Vessel Operator Curriculum.